Alameda Aero Club

 A. Member Status, Checkouts & Proficiency, Students

 2. Only active members may fly Club aircraft (A/C).
-Dues for active members are $35.00 per calendar month, with a $5.00 per month discount for payments made by cash, check or bank account.
-Dues for inactive members are $10.00 per calendar month.
+Dues for active members are $70.00 per calendar month.
+Dues for inactive members are $15.00 per calendar month.
 A member may change status from/to inactive one time during any 12-month period.

 3. A member may resign at any time by notifying the Club Membership Officer in writing.
-Funds remaining in the $200.00 deposit after all accounts (including gate badge return) have been settled will be refunded to the Member.
+Funds remaining in the refundable deposit after all accounts (including gate badge return) have been settled will be refunded to the Member.
+Any Member who resigns having been a member for less than 6 months from date of joining will forfeit their deposit.

 4. All members must be checked out and approved for solo flight by an instructor designated by the Club’s Board of Directors (BOD) before soloing any Club A/C. A prospective member may fly with a Club instructor prior to joining the Club, but the prospective member must actually join the Club (that is, have paperwork/money submitted and gain the approval of the BOD) prior to solo flights in Club A/C. Any flight instruction given in Club A/C must, without exception, be provided by an approved Club instructor.
 Aircraft checkouts will be in accordance with Club insurance requirements.